p3o-wiki/p3o-wiki.github.io/src/routes/pages/equipment.md

 ord: 100
 ---

-Equipment along with other items can be found in [The Armory](./hideout.md#armory).
+Equipment along with other items can be found in the [Armoury](./hideout.md#armoury).
-Common and Enchanted equipment can be upgraded in [The Blacksmith](./hideout.md#blacksmith).
+Common and Enchanted equipment can be upgraded in the [Blacksmith](./hideout.md#blacksmith).
 ## Common/Enchanted
 ## Unique
 ## Super Unique